Faria22/astra-gui/README.md

 This ensures the environment is configured both locally and for remote SSH sessions.

+## Remote Connections and Notifications

+ASTRA GUI supports SSH-backed runs and completion alerts.
+Configure remote access through **Settings ▸ SSH**; add the target host, user, and key to your `~/.ssh/config` so the dialog can reuse those settings.
+Enable run notifications via **Settings ▸ Notifications**, then select `Email` or `NTFY` and supply the destination address or topic to receive status updates.

+Detailed walkthroughs live in the GUI under **Help** in the menu bar.

 ## Developer Setup

 Clone the repository and install the project in development mode: